Upturn unsubscribed user

 ETF Overview

-The Simplify US Equity PLUS Downside Convexity ETF (SPYC) seeks to provide exposure to US equities while also offering downside protection through a strategy that includes options.
-It aims to participate in equity market gains while mitigating losses during market declines.
+The Simplify US Equity PLUS Downside Convexity ETF (SPYC) aims to provide capital appreciation while also offering downside protection.
+It seeks to participate in US equity market gains while mitigating potential losses during market downturns through a combination of stocks and options strategies.

 Investment Objective